 Instant Pot Bone Broth is rich and delicious, and healthy.
-This easy bone broth is a fantastic base for soups, sauces, pastas, etc. We drink a mug of hot bone broth when feeling under the weather.
-Gather some bones and make a nice, rich batch of pressure cooker bone broth.
+This easy bone broth is a fantastic base for soups, sauces, pastas, etc. Gather some bones and make a nice, rich batch of pressure cooker bone broth.
 It is very easy to make Bone Broth in the Instant Pot.

 If you own an Instant Pot, chances are you have made baby back ribs, or a whole chicken, or maybe even beans with a ham hock in them.
 So, what do you do with all of those leftover bones?
 Why not try making Instant Pot Bone Broth?

-The first thing you’ll need to do is start saving bones.
-I keep a bag in the The broth is much richer if the bones have previously been cooked or roasted (375° for 25 minutes).
+• The first thing you'll need to do is start saving bones.
+I keep a bag in the The broth is much richer if the bones have previously been cooked or roasted (375°F for 25 minutes).

 Paul and Bryen know that when they are finished eating their ribs, or chicken, there will be me, the Bone Collector, coming through with a bag for them.
 Then I put that bag of bones in the freezer until I have enough for a batch of Instant Pot Bone Broth!